My Oscar Fish Is Not Eating Food – What to Do?

 Should Oscars be fed large meals?

-Large meals leave Oscars very much satisfied.
-Consuming a large meal can also be a reason behind your fish not accepting food.
+Large meals leave Oscars very much satisfied, keeping them full for longer.
+Consuming a large meal can also be a reason why your fish is not accepting food.

 Photo of author